Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 I have never been to Tunis, but I will go on a limb and assume it differs from Iceland.
 What were your main challenges and surprises when you moved to Iceland?

 Yes!
-Very different climate and landscapes of course, and a lot less people.
-On the food front, our flat bread (Msemen) is different than Icelandic flat bread (flatkaka).
+Very different climate and landscapes, of course, and a lot fewer people.
+On the food front, our flatbread (Msemen) is different from Icelandic flatbread (flatkaka).
 Our lamb stew (Mermez) is different from Icelandic lamb stew (kjötsúpa).

-But you know, I have also found similarities like having family as the center of the society’s growth and future, hospitality and personal relationships that drive businesses.
-Tunisia is a multilingual country where we do speak English, French, German and Italian due to a lot of cultural influence through history.
+But you know, I have also found similarities like having family as the center of the society’s growth and future, hospitality, and personal relationships that drive businesses.
+Tunisia is a multilingual country where we speak English, French, German, and Italian due to a lot of cultural influence throughout history.

 Your homemade Tunisian spices play nicely with Icelandic ingredients.
 When did you discover Iceland was a good market for your imported spices?

-If I visit Iceland, at what restaurants can I get food seasoned with your spices?
+If I visit Iceland, which restaurants can I find food seasoned with your spices?

 If you are aiming for Icelandic food, then I recommend Matarkjallarinn (The Food Cellar).

-There is also Héðinn and the restaurant at ION Hotels which run by an amazing and talented female chef.
+There is also Héðinn and the restaurant at ION Hotels, which is run by an amazing and talented female chef.
 She uses a lot of our purple garlic.
-If you want to check on our spices then I recommend going to Hagkaup supermarket which is a high end supermarket or Melabudin which is the beloved supermarket to Icelanders and that’s where you find special products that you can’t find elsewhere.
+If you want to check out our spices, I recommend going to Hagkaup, a high-end supermarket, or Melabudin, the beloved supermarket for Icelanders, where you can find special products you can’t find elsewhere.
 It is also possible to visit our online store at www.mabruka.is

 You are pretty involved in the Icelandic startup scene; can you tell my readers about that scene and the potential of the companies emerging there?

 Yes!
-Most people know Iceland for its striking landscapes, Northern Lights and top ranking on equality and peace indexes.
-But Iceland also has a thriving innovation sector, from tech to consumer products to green energy and world-changing problem-solving solutions.
-I wish more people would get to know the business side of Iceland as its innovations have likely helped your life in some way.
-More investors from abroad are investing in Icelandic innovation companies and more consumers are enjoying Icelandic products overseas.
-Those all come from the entrepreneurial spirit of people living in or from Iceland.
+Most people know Iceland for its striking landscapes, Northern Lights, and top ranking on equality and peace indexes.
+But Iceland also has a thriving innovation sector, spanning tech, consumer products, green energy, and world-changing problem-solving solutions.
+I wish more people would get to know the business side of Iceland, as its innovations have likely helped your life in some way.
+More investors from abroad are investing in Icelandic innovation companies, and more consumers overseas are enjoying Icelandic products.
+All of those come from the entrepreneurial spirit of people living in or from Iceland.

 What are your favorite activities and places here in Iceland?

 In the city, I attend and speak at a lot of events, from innovation events to all sorts of topics like tech, women in tech, women in business to food festivals, really anywhere I may meet interesting people and share in a fun experience.
 One of my favorite things to do is getting together with friends and family to cook together.
-I love sharing my culture through food so for example when I have the chance to celebrate Eid, my friends and I cook the couscous dish, Tajine and brik together.
+I love sharing my culture through food, so when I have the chance to celebrate Eid, my friends and I cook couscous, Tajine, and brik together.

 What advice would you give those visiting Iceland for the first time?